roeegro/SwimFix/training/COCO Annotator Guide.md

 OpenPose Library is based on deep learning and requires additional data that includes pictures(frames), and in each frames the relevant keypoints are annotated, and the object is identified by segmentation- describing the desired object by its contour.

-In this guide we will go through the relevant functionality of the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which we used in order to annotate our training data in the [COCO](cocodataset.org)  format, so make sure you set it up properly before moving on.
+In this guide we will go through the relevant functionality of the [coco-annotator](https://github.com/jsbroks/coco-annotator) repository which we used in order to annotate our training data in the [COCO](cocodataset.org)  format, so make sure it is up and running before moving on.

 ## Functionality implemented by the annotator
 Note: The following guide describes the functionality needed to annotate keypoints on frames, and doing segmentation on it.
 The interface contains more functionality which is not relevant to this guide.